-Consult your superior whenever you have any doubts about the intentions of the person in front of you, especially if his/her return to the country of origin or transit would constitute a possible breach of European or international law.
+Consult your superior whenever you have any doubts about the intentions of the person in front of you, especially if their return to the country of origin or transit would constitute a possible breach of European or international law.

-See Section "What to do next if a person who may have protection needs does not want to apply for international protection" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'What to do next if a person who may have protection needs does not want to apply for international protection', p.
+28.

-What if a person applied for asylum, but I suspect he/she is only trying to abuse the system?
+18 What if a person applied for asylum, but I suspect they are trying to abuse the system?

-Any person who has expressed the wish to apply for international protection becomes an applicant with all the rights and obligations attached to this status and must be referred to the responsible authorities for further assessment.

-Remember that it is not your task to assess whether a person is in need of international protection or if his/her account is credible.
+who has expressed thebecomes anwith all theattached to this status and must beto the responsible authorities for further assessment.
+Remember that it is not your task to assess whether a person is in need of international protection or if their account is credible.
 It is the responsibility of the asylum authority.
-In every asylum system some applications will be rejected and some accepted, but all of them must be assessed in accordance with European and international law.
+In every asylum system some applications will be rejected and some accepted, but all of them must be assessed according to European and international law.

-Nevertheless, you may wish to consult your superior or to inform the responsible authority about the reasons for your doubts.
+Nevertheless, you may wish to consult your superior or to inform the responsible authority about the reasons of your doubts.

-See Section "Who may wish to make an application?" of the Practical Guide.
+See the Practical Guide on Access to the Asylum Procedure, Section 'Who may wish to make an application?' p.
+20.

-What happens if I fail to identify a person wishing to apply for international protection?
+19 What happens if I fail to identify a person wishing to apply for international protection?

 An incorrect identification and failure to refer the person to the competent authorities may have serious consequences for the person.
-He/she may be returned to a country where his/her life or freedom would be threatened or where he/she would face persecution, death, cruel and inhuman degrading treatment or other serious human rights violations.
+They may be returned to a country where their life or freedom would be threatened or where they would face persecution, death, cruel and inhuman degrading treatment or other serious human rights violations.